erin-atkinson/FrontalInstabilities/notes/0-Introduction.md

 The ocean is awash with important fluid dynamical processes at all spatial and temporal scales.

 In this module we will create a simulation of flow around a submesoscale ocean front using Oceananigans, a Julia package for finite-difference simulations of the Boussinesq equations, intended for an oceanic context.
+The setup is motivated by the theory of symmetric instability, an instability in rotating, baroclinic fluids that is important in the submesoscale ocean.

 The module will assume basic familiarity with fluid dynamics fundamentals and the incompressible Navier-Stokes equations.
-Proficiency in Julia is not required and should be intuitive for those with experience in Python (numpy) or MATLAB.
+Proficiency in Julia is not required, the language should be intuitive for those with experience in Python (numpy) or MATLAB.
 An outline of this module is as follows:

-- Julia setup for Oceananigans and GLMakie (plotting software)
+0. Julia setup for Oceananigans and GLMakie
-- Derivation of the Boussinesq equations and subsequently the Sawyer-Eliassen equations for the flow in the frontal plane
+1. Derivation of the Boussinesq equations and subsequently the Sawyer-Eliassen equations for the flow in the frontal plane
-- Instabilities in the Sawyer-Eliassen equations
+2. Instabilities in the Sawyer-Eliassen equations
-- Setting up a simulation
+3. Setting up a simulation
-- Visualization
+4. Visualization
-- Analysis and post-processing
+5. Analysis and post-processing

 # Setup
 For those familiar with Julia, this module will use the latest version of Julia 1.10 (1.10.10 as of writing) and the `Project.toml` file will consist of the packages